Skip to Main Content

 What Else is Here: End of the Oregon Trail, Salem, Portland, marionberries & microbreweries, waterfall hikes.

-The Willamette Valley occupies the interior northwest corridor of Oregon along the Willamette River, about a three hour drive from Resistance Wine Co’s home base in Ashland.
+The Best of the Willamette Valley wine region occupies the interior northwest corridor of Oregon along the Willamette River, about a three hour drive from Resistance Wine Co’s home base in Ashland.

 The Willamette Valley has a gentler, more moderate climate than the Rogue Valley.
 Most vineyards are planted on flat land or gentle slopes, slightly above sea level.